 Graduation and college season is coming up.
 Listen to the benefits of taking a gap year after high school: Gap Year.
 This story tells about how students are given credit for being fluent in another language and honored at graduation: Fluency in Second Language Recognized in Diploma.
 Vocational education can prepare students for well-paying jobs in the trades: Careers in a Skilled Trade.
 Listen to this student talk about the process of finding and applying for college and view resources that can provide more information about the process: Dreaming of College.

 Part of the college application process includes taking exams.
 Listen to hear about the process in South Korea: Debate: Exam Stress.
 Some colleges are choosing not to emphasize standardized tests as a way to diversity enrollment.
 Listen to hear how some colleges are offering admissions without these tests: Debate: Optional Versus Required SAT.
 And listen to advice on what makes a difference as students write essays for college admission: How to Use Your Voice to Write College Essays.

-Listen with your students to hear about what the future of education might look like: Designing the School of the Future.
-Learn about how stand up desks can improve cognitive function and memory: Stand Up in School.
+Invite your students to Debate: Should Schools Be Redesigned ?
 And we also have a few stories about school lunches.
-There is a trend in Japan to transform lunch ingredients into cute characters: Making Lunch in Japan is High Stakes, and listen to learn how many of our lunch foods were inspired by research for the military during World War II: Military Rations in School Lunches.
+There is a trend in Japan to transform lunch ingredients into cute characters: Making Lunch in Japan is High Stakes.
+Listen to learn how many of our lunch foods were inspired by research for the military during World War II: Military Rations in School Lunches.